odchilvers/chilvers-vetica-group-project-CPSC354/prototype/README.md

 * Step 10: Grab desired blocks from within "Action Blocks"
 * Step 11: Click "Generate Code" to view the Prolog code
 * Step 12: Click "Save Code" to save the Prolog code
-* Step 13: Click "Generate Four-Year Plan" to view all of the courses and credits added

 ## Recreate Demo
 * Step 1: Open "Set Up Blocks"